LREN-physics/TransverseRelaxation/README.md

 - Multi-echo gradient-echo data: one magnitude nifty (.nii) file per echo time.
 Multiple repetitions may exist and should be organized in different folders.
 The description field of the header of the images contains the corresponding TE at which the image was acquired, which will be needed in the fitting routine.
 - nf: value corresponding to the noise floor level.
 In our work, nf corresponds to the noncentrality parameter of a Rician distribution fitted to the background signal.

-Example data can be found in our online repository: ZENODO LINK, along with a comprehensive description of the provided data.
+Example data can be found in our online [repository](https://doi.org/10.5281/zenodo.8338046), along with a comprehensive description of the provided data.

 ### How to use